IRES, Université catholique de Louvain, Belgium

 Research interest

-Income taxation, labor market, welfare, spatial heterogeneities in unemployment rates, wage formation, and implications of search and matching frictions
+Income taxation, labour market, welfare, spatial heterogeneities in unemployment rates, wage formation, and implications of search and matching frictions, environmental challenges and the labor market

 Qualifications